Skip to content

 Profile

 Dr. Nasaskyia R. Hicks is a research assistant professor in the Department of Sociology, Anthropology, and Criminal Justice and an affiliate member of the Drugs and Crime Research Lab.
 She completed a postdoctoral fellowship at Clemson’s Center for Criminal Justice and Social Research under the mentorship of Dr. Bryan Lee Miller.
 Dr. Hicks holds a doctorate in educational leadership from Columbia International University.
-Her research intersects education and criminal justice, with a primary focus on school violence.
-Dr. Hicks works closely with school districts throughout South Carolina to implement and evaluate school-based prevention initiatives.
-She currently leads several interdisciplinary research projects supported by the U.S. Department of Justice and the South Carolina Department of Education.
+Her research primarily focuses on preventing school violence.
+She collaborates with school districts across South Carolina to implement and evaluate school-based prevention programs.
+Dr. Hicks has been awarded over $3 million and currently leads several interdisciplinary research projects supported by the U.S. Department of Justice and the South Carolina Department of Education.

 Research Interests